BayAreaMetro/transit-passenger-surveys/instrument/work_half-tour.md

 # At-Work Tour Logic

+The below table explains cases in which we ask information about the half-tour for work We want to know if they were at work prior to their trip or intend at work after their trip, according to the below coming from/going to logic.

+## Cases

 | **Case** | **Coming from**        | **Going to**           | **Employed?**                  | **Ask if at work before trip** | **Ask if at work after trip**  |
 |:---------|:-----------------------|:-----------------------|:-------------------------------|:-------------------------------|:-------------------------------|
 | 1.       | Home                   | Work                   | Don't ask                      | Don't ask                      | Don't Ask                      |